Ben Goodliffe: International career

 Goodliffe has captained the England Colleges team.
 In March 2020, Goodliffe was named in the England C squad for the first time.

 Personal life

-He is the son of Jason Goodliffe, who played non-League football and is currently assistant manager at Sutton United.
+He is the son of Jason Goodliffe, who played non-League football and was the interim manager of the first team at Sutton United.
 Goodliffe worked as a personal trainer whilst playing for Sutton United, prior to their promotion to League Two.